I have never been in therapy. What is it like?

 Do you take insurance?

-I am paneled with Highmark Blue Cross Blue Shield of DE, Highmark Health Options (Medicaid), Aetna, Cigna, and Tricare.
+I am paneled with Highmark Blue Cross Blue Shield of DE, Highmark Health Options (Medicaid), Aetna, and United.
 I also accept self-payment if I do not take your insurance.

 What if I need medication